elewa-academy/Fundamentals/00-motivation-studying/6-study-effectively.md

          * Can I trace those to a common source?
     4. If you do a good job organizing your questions you are also building up a study plan for the coming days or even weeks.
   * Learn to cut your losses.
 The goal of studying isn't to make a working application, it's to learn.
 Becoming fixated on finding a bug or tweaking the UI can waste time you should be spending on your primary learning objectives.
+  * Collect and familiarize yourself good learning resources ahead of time.
+A few comprehensive resources will serve you better than an ad-hoc collection of smaller ones and take less time to sort through.
+The style & messages will be more consistent, and complete resources will make an effort to tie old concepts back into new ones.
 * __Motivation__:
   * Don't loose sight of why you are learning to code.
   * Keep your studying light and fun.